£50k in Premium Bonds after a year: What could you win?

 These are all myths.
 Every single bond, new and old, across the UK, has the exact same chance of winning one of the prizes.
 The only thing in the favour of these savours is that have more entries thanks to having more bonds.

 But ultimately is is just down to luck.
-Saver two was just a lot luckier than saver one, while saver three was just a little luckier than average.
+Saver two was just a lot luckier than saver one, while saver three was incredibly lucky!

 It’s a great example of when someone wins more than expected, someone misses out.
 At it’s most extreme in PBs, that’s shown when someone wins really big and many, many people win nothing at all.